kenakamu/serverless-workshop/Challenge-5-Event-Grid/readme.md

 ### Create a Event Grid Topic

 Event sources for Event Grid can originate from many Azure services such as Blob Storage, Azure Maps and Resource Groups.
 In this scenario, a custom event is needed when new feedback is received from a customer.
-This will require a custom Event Grid topic to be created with the following requirements:
+This will require a Event Grid topic to be created with the following requirements:

 * Create a Event Grid Topic that is ideally in the same region as the other services you created during this workshop.
 * Select a unique name for the topic.
 Make note of the topic endpoint and access key for later.

-### Raise an event
+### Publish events

 BFYOC will publish an event each time product feedback is received.
 They would like to send the event from the Logic App that you built in a [previous challenge](..//Challenge-3-Logic-Apps/readme.md).
 To accomodate their request, you must: